1231301695/TT4L_G6_Requirements_Project/SRS.md

 3. **Peak Load Conditions**

-- Under peak load conditions the system shall process at least 90% of user requests within 5 seconds.
+- Under peak load conditions (defined as 3,000+ concurrent users during registration periods and grade release), the system shall process at least 90% of user requests within 5 seconds.
 Stress testing results must be less than 10% for slow or failed requests.

 4. **Transaction handling**